 There are many variables.
 The answer depends on the quantity and type of sensors you need.
 It also depends on the size of your facility and if Repeaters (signal boosters) are required.

 We can talk you through this via phone or email.
 Or, you can complete this Estimate Request form and we’ll get back to you ASAP.

 Our wireless sensors can transmit up to 1km outdoors, with no obstacles.
 When inside buildings, the range can be around 300 metres.
-This depends on walls and other obstacles.
+Ultimately, the range of a temperature sensor depends on walls and other obstacles in the building.

 We can install Repeater units to increase the signal range.
 These Repeaters can be daisy-chained and so the transmission range of a wireless sensor can be increased as required.

 Manufacturers of sensors will have a recommended re-calibration period.
-For the temperature and humidity probes we supply, we recommend annual re-calibration.
+For the temperature and humidity probes we supply, we recommend that you calibrate temperature sensors annually.

 However, depending on your industry, more frequent calibration may be necessary.
 It is advised to consult your QA Auditor or Technical Management department.

 - If the probe is damaged, dropped or is generally mishandled then a calibration to check performance should be completed.

 - Periodic checking of the probe against a known source to check performance should also be completed.

 - If you have any concerns over performance of the probe then calibration should be carried out.